[HISTORY: Adopted by the Council of the City of Pawtucket as indicated in article histories. Amendments noted where applicable.]

 Order a dwelling into receivership and to order the removal of any clouds on the title to the building or property which shall be binding upon all those claiming by, through, under or by virtue of any inferior liens or encumbrances pursuant to Chapter 44 et seq. of Title 34 of the General Laws of the State of Rhode Island.

-In all matters within its jurisdiction, the Housing Court may impose a sentence not to exceed 30 days in jail and impose a fine not in excess of $1,000, or both.
+In all matters within its jurisdiction, the Housing Court may impose a fine not in excess of $500.

 All fees and costs assessed by the Housing Court shall be the same as the Police Court, or as otherwise authorized by state law.

 The Housing Court shall conduct business in the Pawtucket Municipal Courthouse at such times and under such conditions as the Housing Court Judge may from time to time direct.